GraphQL-Training/lightweight-graphql-react/slides.md

   - `variables` expressing inputs to fields (optional) --

-- Tooling (e.g. Apollo & Relay) does a lot of work for us!
+- Tooling (e.g. Apollo & Relay) does a lot of work for us